open-logic/open-logic/doc/base/olo_base_reset_gen.md

 **Note:** Automatic constraining currently only works for *AMD* tools (*Vivado*) and the usage in VHDL.
 Manual constraints are required for Verilog or other tools.

+**WARNING:** Reset assertion upon FPGA configuration relies on the **target technology supporting specific FF initialization state**.
+For the most common target technologies (namely AMD and altera) this is given.
+However, for technologies which do not support specifying FF initialization state (e.g. Microchip devices) an external reset signal must be connected to *RstIn* - *RstOut* will not be asserted upon FPGA configuration.
+If in doubt, refer to the the documentation of your target technology or play it safe and connect *RstIn*.

 ## Generics

 | Name               | Type      | Default | Description                                                  |